wikimedia/restbase-mod-table-cassandra/Accounts_Buckets.md

 - Can be created inside an account
 - Provide a unit of storage of a specific `type`
 - Namespace items to avoid naming conflicts
-- Define globally per bucket:
+- Define per bucket:
-    - ownership (can delete when the owner is gone)
-    - access rights
+    - ACLs
     - quotas (perhaps)

 ## Implementation ideas